skienzmatishun/rippreport/content/p/malfunction-junction/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: City council members cut a backroom deal with a favored developer that flooded local streets with dangerous traffic.
+Internal documents show officials approved high-density apartments while ignoring severe safety warnings at a notorious intersection.
+  Read the full investigation to see who profits from gridlocking our community.
 ---
 Highway 98 and Parker Road is Fairhope’s Malfunction Junction, compliments of a Catalyst City Council.
 Fairhope’s City Council supported the developer, and the developer supported them.
 A good ole boy deal that will impact every citizen in Fairhope and everyone else that goes through that intersection.